cohere-ai/quick-start-connectors/miro/README.md

 To configure this connector you will have to either create a new Miro app, see [here](https://developers.miro.com/docs/rest-api-build-your-first-hello-world-app#step-1-create-your-app-in-miro), or configuring an existing app.

-Your app will require at the least the `board:read` permission to allow searching your boards, once that is done you can save and install the app, a message should notify you that the app was successfully installed, and give you an access token.
+Your app will require at the least the `board:read` permission to allow searching your boards, once that is done you can save and install the app.
+A message should notify you that the app was successfully installed, and give you an access token.
 Use this token for the `MIRO_ACCESS_TOKEN` environment variable.
 The `MIRO_ACCESS_TOKEN` environment variable must be set if you didn't select the "Expire user authorization token" checkbox during app creation.
-If you selected that checkbox, you will need to use the Oauth flow.
+If you selected that checkbox, you will need to use the OAuth flow.

-### Oauth flow
+### OAuth flow
-The OAuth flow should occur outside of the Connector and Cohere's API will forward the user's access token to this connector through the `Authorization` header.
+The OAuth flow should occur outside of the Connector by calling Cohere's API.
+Once authorized, Cohere's API will forward the user's access token to this connector through the `Authorization` header.

 To configure OAuth, follow the same steps to create a Miro App and select the "Expire user authorization token" checkbox.
 You will also need to register a redirect URI on that app to `https://api.cohere.com/v1/connectors/oauth/token`.